As the fitness industry continues its massive boom, different gyms and workout ideologies compete daily for consumer attention — and money.

 Why not look at a cardio barbell and see if that could help you?

 Enjoy the views

-If inside, make sure to have a clean, open space to safely warm-up, stretch and exercise.
+If inside, make sure to have a clean, open space to safely warm up, stretch and exercise.

 That said, one of the best parts of working out at home is the opportunity to make use of the garden.
 There are few feelings more satisfying than holding a plank while feeling the sunshine against one’s back.

-But the pavement of a patio can be abrasive the extremities.
+But the pavement of a patio can be abrasive to the extremities.
 And the grass is no friend to expensive gym clothes.
 Athletic facilities have long seen the benefits of artificial grass to mimic playing conditions without the upkeep of real grass.

 Having artificial grass in an area of the garden can instantly create a safe space for exercise and wellness that can allow one to perform push-ups, planks and squats with less fear of slipping, abrasions or stains.
-There are lots of options to make that happen, click here to learn more about them.

 In the end, there are a lot of ways to build a happier, healthier life.
 Find the best fit, then commit.

 To read all my posts with tips and experiences of various diets, exercises and lots more check out my comprehensive Weight Loss section.